FelipeRoveroniLima/FelipeRoveroniLima/README.md

 ---

 ### 👨‍💻 About Me :
-I'm a Fullstack Developer from Brazil
+I'm a UX/UI Designer from Brazil
-- 💻 I’m working as a System Analyst contributing to frontend and backend for, mainly, web applications.
+- 💻 I’m working as a UX/UI Designer contributing to acessible and intuitive designs for mobile and web applications.

 - ✨ In my free time, i study Game Design and Develop Games!